imapp-pl/gas-cost-estimator/docs/diy.md

 - `results`: program_id,sample_id,total_time_ns + optional columns like mem_allocs, mem_alloc_bytes, iterations_count, std_dev_time_ns, depending on a client
 - `estimated_cost`: op,estimate_marginal_ns,estimate_marginal_ns_stderr,env

-Keeping the same conventions will allow you to use the provided scripts to generate reports and easier shareing with other researchers.
+Keeping the same conventions will allow you to use the provided scripts to generate reports and easier sharing with other researchers.

 ### Gas Cost Estimator Releases